A NSW Government website

 Tracking the wild horse population

-National Parks and Wildlife Service uses scientific surveys to reliably estimate Kosciuszko National Park’s wild horse population.
+The National Parks and Wildlife Service uses scientific surveys to reliably estimate Kosciuszko National Park’s wild horse population.

 Additional 2023 horse population survey data released

-The National Parks and Wildlife Service has released supplementary explanatory information and raw data collected as part of the 2023 wild horse population survey in Kosciuszko National Park.
+The National Parks and Wildlife Service has released supplementary explanatory information and raw data collected as part of the 2023 wild horse population survey in Kosciuszko National Park:

 Kosciuszko National Park is 3 times larger than the Australian Capital Territory and the same size as the island of Bali.
 Determining the wild horse population by counting every animal is impossible in such large, rugged and remote terrain.